Code-Institute-Submissions/chl03rivs-night-owlzzz/README.md

 * *Blog section* - to provide users with game tutorials and reviews for an enhanced in-person experience.
     * I believe that this would be a helpful feature to have on the website as it would help visitors decide what game they would like to play before their visit.
     * It would also make it easier for party members that are new to board games to learn ahead of time and enjoy their visit more.
-* *Form confirmation page* - to provide users with a confirmation message post form submission.
+* *Form confirmation page* or *pop-up* - to provide users with a confirmation message post form submission.

+***
+## Testing

+### Validator Testing

+* HTML testing - No errors were returned when passing through the official W3C validator

+* CSS testing - No errors were found when passing through the official (Jigsaw) validator

 ----
-##Technologies used
+## Technologies used
 -----

 * HTML
 * CSS

-###Frameworks, libraries, technologies and programs used
+### Frameworks, libraries, technologies and programs used

 * [Justinmind]() - used to create wireframes
 * [Canva]() - to create logo and favicon